CAPS Training Program

 Through our program, trainees will develop competence in the following areas:

-- Develop assessment skills including risk assessment, diagnostic skills, clinical interviewing, and interpretation of CCAPS measure
+- Develop assessment skills including risk assessment, diagnostic skills, clinical interviewing, interpretation of psychological measures, and providing feedback to clients.

 Supervision and Consultation